The Family Doctor GP Access Index 2026

 Headline findings

-3. Nearly a third of the network (30.4%) sits outside the major capital cities — 34 of 112 clinics are in MMM2–MMM5 areas (regional centres and rural towns) under the Modified Monash Model.
-The network spans 6 states/territories, 99 distinct suburbs and 90 distinct postcodes.
+- A third of the network (33.0%) sits outside the major capital cities — 34 of 103 clinics are in MMM2–MMM5 areas (regional centres and rural towns) under the Modified Monash Model.
+The network spans 6 states/territories, 94 distinct suburbs and 87 distinct postcodes.

-4. Nearly one in four clinics (23.2%) is an accredited GP-training practice — 26 clinics hold RACGP and/or ACRRM training-site accreditation, supporting a combined physical registrar capacity of 56 training positions.
+- One in four clinics (25.2%) is an accredited GP-training practice — 26 clinics hold RACGP and/or ACRRM training-site accreditation, contributing to the national GP-registrar training pipeline.

 Bulk-billing availability by state